Storage: local drives

 Interactively

-How to use /tmp when you login interactively
+How to use /tmp when you login interactively, for example space to decompress a big file.

 (node)$ mkdir /tmp/$SLURM_JOB_ID # create a unique directory, here we use